A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Analysis of ZTF and Literature Transients

 In this section we present the host-galaxy properties of the objects in our sample.
 In the Appendix we describe the modeling procedure, and provide a table of the fit parameters (Table~\ref{t:sed_input}) as well as the host properties (Table~\ref{tab:host_sed}).

-Figure~\ref{fig:host_MB} shows the $B$-band luminosities of the hosts of the gold and silver objects, which span $M_B\approx-12.7$~mag to $M_B\approx-21.8$~mag.
-The distribution is similar to that of regular CC SNe, which we illustrate with contours encircling 68, 90 and 95\% of the PTF+iPTF CC SN sample \citep{Schulze2020a}, which includes 888 objects spanning all major CC SN classes.
+Figure~\ref{fig:host_MB} shows the $B$-band luminosities of the hosts of the ZTF FBOTs, which span $M_B\approx-12.7$~mag to $M_B\approx-21.8$~mag.
+The distribution is similar to that of regular CC SNe, which we illustrate with contours encircling 68, 90 and 95\% of the PTF+iPTF CC SN sample \citep{Schulze2021}, which includes 888 objects spanning all major CC SN classes.

 One noteworthy object is the Type~Ibn SN\,2019php.
 We detect a $g\sim25.5\pm0.3$~mag object approximately $1''$ South-East of the transient position in Legacy Survey images.
 If this is indeed the host, its luminosity is $M_B\sim-12.7$~mag.
-Such faint galaxies are very rare but not unheard of for CC SN host galaxies \citep[e.g.,][]{Gutierrez2018a, Schulze2020a}.
+Such faint galaxies are very rare but not unheard of for CC SN host galaxies \citep[e.g.,][]{Gutierrez2018a, Schulze2021}.
 If the marginally detected object is an image artefact, the SN\,2019php host galaxy would be even fainter and pushing into the regime of the faintest and least-massive star-forming galaxies \citep{McConnachie2012a}.
 It could also point to an extremely low-surface brightness galaxy \citep[e.g.,][]{vanDokkum2015a}.

 Figure~\ref{fig:sfr_mass} shows the host properties in the mass-SFR plane.
 The hosts are located along the so-called main sequence of star-forming galaxies (indicated by the grey shaded region; based on Eq.
 5 in \citealt{Elbaz2007a}).
 A small minority of objects occurred in galaxies that lie above the galaxy main sequence and are experiencing a starburst.
 This phenomenon is not exclusive to a particular spectroscopic subtype.
 Our results are similar to \citet{Wiseman2020} who studied the hosts of rapidly evolving transients between $z=0.2$ and $z=0.85$.
 As in Figure~\ref{fig:host_MB}, we overlay the 68, 90 and 95\% contours of the PTF CC SN host sample.
 The hosts of regular CC SNe occupy the same parameter space, including the starburst regime \citep[e.g,][]{Taggart2021}.